kinkuroai/CupcakeBot/README.md

 * You can set or define new variables in the '[config.toml.example](https://github.com/mavz42/CupcakeBot/blob/main/config.toml.example)' file and change it to your liking - just make sure you rename it to `config.toml`
 * Some commands are still a work in progress since this bot is supposedly just for my personal use
 * This bot is a work in progress so expect a lot of bugs
+* `?reloadall` is wonky at the moment - it is better to reload extensions individually

 # Notes++
 So yeah, there's a config file and a database.
 The reason why I wanted it this way is to keep easy-to-change stuff inside the `config.toml` file and some saveable stuff in the database.
 Dirty, bad practice, I know.
 But that's just me.